1980 Canadian federal election: Background

 Clark's Tories campaigned under the slogan "Real change deserves a fair chance", but less than a third of voters voted to give Clark another chance.
 The loss of the budget vote just seven months into his mandate and his subsequent defeat in the February 18 general election resulted in his ouster as leader by Brian Mulroney in 1983.

 The Socreds' abstention on the crucial budget vote, even if not decisive (the vote would still have passed by 139–138 had they opposed it), contributed to a perception that the party had become irrelevant since the death of iconic leader Réal Caouette in 1976.
 In 1980 it ran 20 fewer candidates than it had run in 1979 and lost more than three-fifths of its vote share.
 It lost all of its seats to Liberal challengers, though all but one of its incumbent MPs posted respectable second-place finishes.
 After having been the third- or fourth-largest party in the country for most of its existence, Social Credit rapidly declined into obscurity.
 It would never come remotely close to winning seats again, although the party nominally continued to exist until 1993.

 The new House was very regionally polarized.
-The Liberals were shut out of seats west of Manitoba, although receiving more than 20 percent of the vote in each western province.
+The Liberals were shut out of seats west of Manitoba, although receiving more than 20 per cent of the vote in each western province.
 The Liberal party piled up massive seat counts in the two most populous provinces to achieve their victory.
 Liberal candidates collected more than two thirds of the votes cast in Quebec, and the party took half its seats in just that one province.
-The Tories won only one seat out of 75 in Quebec, though they took 12 percent of the vote there.
-The Tories won 43 percent of the seats in the four Atlantic provinces, which helped them elect more than a hundred MPs overall.
+The Tories won only one seat out of 75 in Quebec, though they took 12 per cent of the vote there.
+The Tories won 43 per cent of the seats in the four Atlantic provinces, which helped them elect more than a hundred MPs overall.
 All but 14 of them were elected in ridings west of Quebec.